JesseEmond/unknown-ctf-name/README.md

 Note: try to do it yourself, it is a much more rewarding experience.
 See this as a last resort resource.

+This is just a WIP, I have only started the CTF.

 ## 1 - Start
 start at:
 `http://45.55.54.126/`